K7MDL2/IC-705-BLE-Serial-Example/README.md

 I plan to make this an SD card config file choice later, or a menu button.
 Same for swapping between BT and USB Host ports modes.

-For BT mode, set your radio's BT address in the code.
+For BT Clsssic mode, set your radio's BT address in the top of the main file.
+Not required for BLE.
+If using multiple BLE, alter the UUID number slightly to differentiate.
+For both you may want to chagn the name so they display on the 705 uniquely.
+The name must be 16 characters exactly.

 Pairing is simple and silent, and will auto-reconnect as long you you do not delete the Pairing from the radio.